connectrpc/connect-es/.github/ISSUE_TEMPLATE/feature_request.md

 What's the problem?
 For example, "I'm always frustrated when..."

 Please note that Node.js is not supported by Connect-Web.
-We are working on Connect for Node.js - if you are interested, meet us on Slack or open a GitHub discussion.
+We are working on Connect for Node.js - if you are interested, meet us on Slack or on GitHub discussions.
 https://join.slack.com/t/bufbuild/shared_invite/zt-f5k547ki-VDs_iC4TblNCu7ubhRD17w

 **Describe the solution you'd like**